Get insights.

 "How satisfied are you with our sandwich's price and quality?"

-So, split the question into two, one for price and one for quality.
+Split it into two questions, one for price and one for quality.

 2.3.
 Absolute Question